evilcyber.com

 A while ago I wrote a comment explaining this in response to this YouTube video, that according to its description is presented by a “registered dietitian and licensed nutritionist”.
 My comment never got published, even when others still got accepted.

-The lesson to be learned is: Don’t blindly believe in a title, crosscheck half a dozen times whatever you are supposed to believe.
+Don’t blindly believe in a title, crosscheck half a dozen times whatever you are supposed to believe!

 Search